Concordium/concordium.github.io/source/mainnet/smart-contracts/best-practices/development.rst

 Every external call should be treated as a potential security risk.
 Calling another contact gives control to potentially malicious code that could make arbitrary calls to any other contract, including your contract, changing its state.

+- Avoid splitting the on-chain part of your dApp into several smart contracts unless it is strictly necessary.
+  For example, instead of using the *proxy* pattern, use :ref:`natively upgradable contracts <contract-instance-upgradeability>`.
 - *Reentrancy*.
 Avoid changing the state after an external call.
-Use the Checks-Effects-Interactions pattern: validate data, update the contract state, make external calls.
+  Use the *Checks-Effects-Interactions* pattern: validate data, update the contract state, make external calls.
+  Alternatively, consider using a *mutex*: a boolean flag that is set before making an external call, preventing all entrypoints from reentrancy, and reset back after the call is complete.
 - The *Pull over Push* pattern: avoid sending funds back to an unknown address without request as part of your contract logic (*Push*).
   Instead, create a separate entrypoint allowing users, which could be smart contracts, to request funds back (*Pull*).
   Note that it is safe to transfer to user addresses, because on Concordium it is guaranteed not to execute any code.